Post-Season

 TRIPLE-A

-In each league a first-half winner and a second-half winner will meet for a best-of-three series to be hosted by the first-half winner.
-The two victors will then meet for one Championship Game in Las Vegas.
+In each league a first-half winner and a second-half winner met for a best-of-three series hosted by the first-half winner.
+The two victors then played a single game in Las Vegas.
+The “National Championship Game” moniker was restored.

 Again, there was no special game ball.